-The Savannah Fire and Emergency Services Training Division is charged with the training and education of all departmental members in the areas of Fire, Rescue and related emergency services.
+The Savannah Fire Department Training Division provides training and education in the areas of fire, rescue and related emergency services.

-The training staff is operated by a chief of fire training and three training captains who are responsible for developing and delivering training programs that meet or exceed applicable state and national standards for fire and emergency service personnel.
+Our state-of-the-art training center is operated by a chief of fire training and three training captains.
+They are responsible for developing and delivering training programs that meet or exceed applicable state and national standards for fire and emergency service personnel.

-In addition to the training and education requirements addressed by the training division, the training staff is also charged with the safety, health and wellness of all operations personnel.
-Each training captain serves as the department's incident safety officer on multi-unit responses while the chief of fire training serves as the departments health and safety officer.
-The training division staff also spearheads the bureau's recruiting efforts.
+The Training Division is tasked with the safety, health and wellness of all operations personnel.
+Training captains serve as incident safety officers on multi-unit responses, while the chief of fire training serves as the department's health and safety officer.

 Training Division Organization